 3. Lorica Hamata

 Lorica hamata was chain mail, made of iron or bronze rings.
-It was in use from the Roman Republic to the Empire’s fall, and survived as a type through the Middle Ages.
+It was in use as armour by Roman soldiers from the Roman Republic to the Empire’s fall, and survived as a type through the Middle Ages.

 The interlocking rings were of alternating types.
 A punched washer joined to a riveted ring of metal wire.
 They were 7 mm in diameter at their outside edge.
 Extra protection came from shoulder flaps.